timmcginley/41934/Assignments/A2/readme.md

 # A2: OpenBIM Modeller / Analyst

+In this assignment we will develop a tool / workflow based on the use case you defined in the [previous assignment](https://github.com/timmcginley/41934/tree/main/A1).<br>

+You can choose between working in the assignment in
+1. the modelling role or
+2. the analysing role.

 ## A2A: OpenBIM Modelling
 Aim: To learn from the experience of either modelling or analysing OpenBIM models collaboratively.